-A collection of sparkling and contrasting natural landscapes and home to Mount Teide – the highest mountain in Spain, this wonderful island is well suited as either island escape destination or as a walking adventure.
+A collection of sparkling and contrasting natural landscapes and home to Mount Teide – the highest mountain in Spain, this wonderful island is well suited as an island escape destination.

 Whether scaling the heights of the beautiful national park, exploring the coastal beauty of Anaga or discovering the history of Puerto de la Cruz or La Laguna, Tenerife is a worthy contender for your winter destination choice.